Glyn Garner: Club career

 Garner played for Taff's Well for the 2018–19 season.

 International career

-Garner has been selected in the Wales national football team on two occasions and won an international cap against Trinidad and Tobago in May 2006.
+Garner has been selected in the Wales national team on two occasions and won an international cap against Trinidad and Tobago in May 2006.

 Personal life

 Garner holds a BA Honours in Sports and Leisure Management, having graduated from Swansea Metropolitan University in 1999.
 He was brought up in Pontypool's neighbouring town of Cwmbran.
 Garner's idol is Neville Southall and he supports Everton because of this.
 His move to Newport County in 2010 was also a personal one for Garner, having attended County matches as a supporter at Somerton Park in his early years.